adhearsion/adhearsion-website/docs/source/call-controllers.md

 An outbound call may be created and sent to a new Call Controller instead of joining to an existing call.
 In this case it is possible to have an inbound call, or event, trigger a new call that plays a message, allows a user to be prompted for input before further action and more.

-When the outbound call is placed in an existing Call Controller that new call is routed to a new Call Controller via Adhearsion configuration just like any other call.
+When the outbound call is placed in an existing Call Controller that new call is routed to a new Call Controller via Adhearsion configuration just like an inbound call.

 <pre class="brush: ruby;">
 # config/adhearsion.rb
 Adhearsion.config do |config|
   Adhearsion.router do
     route 'Outbound Notification', Adhearsion::OutboundCall, OutboundNotification
     route 'Inbound Call', InboundProjectCall end